Terrorism in China: Chinese cultural context

 Fear of chaos and social disorder is a powerful factor in mobilizing political will to combat potential threats.
 In the modern context, any group or force with the potential to challenge the existing social order or the political security of the rulers may be considered a form of terrorism.
 It is "to be condemned unrelentingly and suppressed at all costs," according to Wong.

 There is currently no clearly established definition for terrorism either nationally or internationally, though the National People's Congress is in the process of drafting legislation that would clarify the use of the term in Chinese law.
-The draft legislation, as reported by Xinhua News Agency, classified as terrorism acts that "cause or aim to cause severe harm to society by causing casualties, bringing about major economic losses, damaging public facilities or disturbing social order."
+The draft legislation, as reported by Xinhua News Agency, classified as terrorist acts that "cause or aim to cause severe harm to society by causing casualties, bringing about major economic losses, damaging public facilities or disturbing social order."
 Human rights groups charge that the term is sometimes applied to non-violent dissidents in China.